 Salary and Benefits:

-The salary range for this position has been established at $45,000 - $56,820 and is commensurate with skills and experience.
-This position is overtime eligible.
+The salary for this position is negotiable and commensurate with experience.
+This position is not eligible for overtime compensation.

 Your total compensation goes beyond the number on your paycheck.
 The University of Colorado provides generous leave, health plans and retirement contributions that add to your bottom line.